 In addition to direct equity contributions, shareholder loans are often used in European capital structures.
-Shareholder loans are less common in U.S. capital structures and, if present in the capital structure, would likely be subordinated to the credit agreement obligations under a separately documented subordination agreement (i.e., not included as part of the typical U.S. second lien intercreditor agreement).
-Similarly, holders of intragroup liabilities would also not be included in U.S. second lien intercreditor agreements.
+Shareholder loans are less common in U.S. capital structures and, if present in the capital structure, would likely be unsecured and subordinated to the credit agreement obligations under a separately documented subordination agreement (i.e., not included as part of the typical U.S. second lien intercreditor agreement) and would not typically be included in U.S. first lien/second lien intercreditor agreements.
 The treatment of intragroup liabilities is often negotiated by the borrower and arrangers in U.S. syndicated credit agreements and, although results differ, the intragroup liabilities are often required to be documented by an intercompany note and made subject to an intercompany subordination agreement.
 The intercompany subordination agreement would subordinate the intragroup liabilities to be paid by the loan parties to their credit facility obligations and would generally include a payment blockage in relation to intragroup liabilities payable by borrowers and guarantors under the credit facilities during the continuation of an "acceleration event".
+In European second lien intercreditor agreements, both shareholder loan and intra-group loan liabilities are subordinated to the first and second lien debt claims, but in the case of intragroup loans, have a similar blockage on payments or enforcement during the continuation of an "acceleration event".